Become a Friend of

 The Benjamin West Lecture Theatre, Burlington Gardens, Royal Academy of Arts

-Prize-winning authors and illustrators Stephen Collins and Isabel Greenberg discuss the art of the graphic novel.
+Chaired by the Observer journalist and critic, Rachel Cooke, two prize-winning authors and illustrators discuss the art of the graphic novel.

 £12, £8 concessions